arkivanov/Decompose/docs/extensions/compose.md

 It is also possible to define custom animations.

-Implementing `ChildAnimation` manually.
+Implementing `StackAnimation` manually.
 This is the most flexible low-level API.
 The animation block receives the current `ChildStack` and animates children using the provided `content` slot.

 ```kotlin
 @Composable